Return to Index

 Some vaccines are administered just beneath the skin; orally; or inhaled through the nose.

-The optimal timing of vaccines is based on two, sometimes competing, factors: when a recipient is first capable of responding to the antigen and when he first needs the protection.
+The optimal timing of vaccines is based on two, sometimes competing, factors.
+When a recipient is first capable of responding to the antigen and when they first need the protection.
 If a vaccine is given too early, a child will not be able to mount an adequate immune response and will not become adequately protected.
-This is true, for example, with the live viral vaccines (measles, mumps, and rubella), which should not generally be given prior to a child’s first birthday.
-If a vaccine is given too late, however, a child may contract the infection.
+This is true, for example, with the live viral vaccines (measles, mumps, and rubella), which should not generally be given prior to a child’s first birthday or a child has a poorly developed immune system.
+Most infants are at risk for infection from most of these preventable diseases, so most vaccines are begun early.
+HPV vaccine is an example where the vaccine is not given until the child is old enough to be at risk for the infection.
+However, if a vaccine is given too late a child may contract the infection.

 Another consideration involves the need for booster doses.
 Most vaccines do not stimulate an adequate immune response after the first dose and must be repeated with booster doses at optimal intervals to insure adequate protection for a lifetime.
-This increases considerably the number of doses a child must receive before he is fully immunized.
+This increases considerably the number of doses a child must receive before they are fully immunized.
 Fortunately, multiple vaccines can be administered simultaneously without compromising safety and effectiveness.
-This is particularly important now that children routinely receive 14 different immunizations by the time they reach age seven.
+This is particularly important now that children routinely receive 14 different immunizations by the time they reach the age of 7 years.

 With the rapid growth in the number of recommended vaccines, the schedule has become quite complicated.
-Here is a timetable of all routine vaccines in children up through age six.
+Here is a timetable of all routine vaccines in children up through the age of 6 years.

 |Indicates age range to administer dose(s)|